mohamedwaleed77/E-Commerce_MERN_Fullstack_AMIT/README.md

 - Admins can add, edit, and delete products.
 - Track product stock and manage inventory.
 - Manage user accounts (e.g., delete users).

-### 🌟 Reviews and Ratings
-- Users can leave reviews and rate products.
-- Product pages display average ratings from all users.

 ### 📱 Responsive Design
 - Mobile-friendly interface using Bootstrap or Material-UI.